-TIME: TUE 6-8 ROOM: CR405 INSTRUCTOR: JOSH DITTRICH
+TIME: TUE 3-5 ROOM: CR405 INSTRUCTOR: TBA

 In this course German reading knowledge is taught following the grammar-translation method designed for graduate students from the Humanities.
 It is an intensive course that covers German grammar with focus on acquiring essential structures of the German language to develop translation skills.
 The course is conducted in English, and consequently participants do not learn how to speak or write in German, but rather the course focuses exclusively on reading and translating German.
 Prior knowledge of German not mandatory.
 By the end of the course, students should be able to handle a broad variety of texts in single modern Standard German.
+This course is not intended for MA or PhD students in German.